xplenty/xplenty-api-doc-v2/sections/list-jobs.md

 * **status** (optional) - Possible values are: ```idle```, ```pending```, ```running```, ```completed```, ```failed```, ```pending_stoppage```, ```stopping```, ```stopped```, ```all``` (default).
 The call will return only jobs with the given status, or all the jobs if the ```all``` value is specified.
 * **sort** (optional) - Possible values are: ```updated```, ```created``` (default).
 The job list will be sorted by the jobs' "updated_by" values or "created_by" values respectively, depending on the value of the "sort" parameter.
 * **direction** (optional) - Possible values are: ```asc```, ```desc``` (default).
 The jobs will be sorted in ascending or descending order of the "sort" attribute, depending on the value of "direction".
+* **since** (optional) - The job list will be filtered out of any jobs updated before the given time.
+The time should be passed in as UTC in the ISO 8601 format: YYYY-MM-DDTHH:MM:SSZ.
+Example: “2013-01-17T22:41:21Z”.

 ### Request (Curl Call)
 ```shell